kshiraishi22/gitConnected/README.md

 # gitConnected
-MERN Stack Networking application for developers to "git" connected
+MERN Stack Networking application for web developers to "git" connected with employers.
 ---

 # General Info